-Ethereum staking is an integral part of Ethereum’s transition to proof of stake.
-Let’s take a look at why Ethereum staking is important and how you can start earning interest on your cryptocurrency by staking Ether on Coinbase.
+Ethereum staking played a pivotal role in Ethereum's successful transition to a proof of stake system.
+Let's take a look at why Ethereum staking is important and how you can start earning interest on your cryptocurrency by staking Ether on Coinbase.

 - Step 1: Make a Coinbase account.